aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 #### Update `nodeClass.spec.amiSelector`

-The current `amiSelector` has two primary limitations that restrict user’s ability to specify the AMIs that they want Karpenter to use:
+The alpha API `amiSelector` has two primary limitations that restrict user’s ability to specify the AMIs that they want Karpenter to use:

 1. Users can only specify “ANDed” together requirements, meaning that if a user has an orthogonal set of tags that they want to match their images to, they have to specify them by `aws::ids` directly, since there is no way with the current tag-selection logic to specify those values
 2. Users want more flexibility to do things like specify a name/owner combination for images.
 Users have generally been asking Karpenter to more closely adhere to the EC2 APIs in our amiSelector design so that users can use more built-in filtering for AMIs, instead of having to use custom tagging to achieve the same outcome